-The old fashioned phosphate soda recipes are from the 1950s, and earlier.
-Soda fountain beverages called "Phosphates," or "Acids," received their unusual name from the acid phosphate that was added to the beverage to enhance its taste and quantity of fizz.
+These original phosphate soda recipes are from the 1950s, and earlier.
+Soda fountain beverages called Phosphates, or Acids, received their unusual name from the acid phosphate that was added to the beverage to enhance its tangy taste and fizz.

-Orange, cherry, lemon, lime (called a Green River), grape, vanilla, and egg phosphates were the most popular flavor choices, though some of the fancier, pricier phosphate beverages combined several flavors of fountain syrup and often a garnish of fruit to attract thirsty buyers.
+Orange, cherry, lemon, lime (called a Green River), grape, vanilla, chocolate, and egg phosphates were the most popular flavor choices, though some fancier phosphate beverages combined several flavors and often a garnish of fruit to attract thirsty buyers.
 All are deliciously refreshing!

 The Dispenser's Formulary or Soda Water Guide (1915)